nu9ve/n-creator-utils/README.md

 nu9ve test [function]
 ```

-## Contributing
+## contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## License
+## license

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+this project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
+## acknowledgments

-* Hat tip to anyone whose code was used
+* hat tip to anyone whose code was used
-* Thanks for the [template](https://gist.github.com/PurpleBooth/b24679402957c63ec426) PurpleBooth
+* thanks for the [template](https://gist.github.com/PurpleBooth/b24679402957c63ec426) purplebooth